Meteor-Community-Packages/meteor-collection2/README.md

 Indexes are built in the background so indexing does *not* block other database queries.

+### custom

+The `custom` option is provided by the SimpleSchema package and is documented there.
+Collection2 adds the following properties to `this` for any `custom` function that is called as part of a C2 database operation:

+* isInsert: True if it's an insert operation
+* isUpdate: True if it's an update operation
+* isUpsert: True if it's an upsert operation (either `upsert()` or `upsert: true`)
+* userId: The ID of the currently logged in user.
+(Always `null` for server-initiated actions.)

 ## What Happens When The Document Is Invalid?